PhaseCoder: Microphone Geometry-Agnostic Spatial Audio Understanding for Multimodal LLMs: Methods

 \textit{[BSA][Spatial T1]...[Spatial T188][ESA][Beginning of audio token][Audio T1]...[Audio T188][End of audio token]}

-\textbf{Curriculum Fine-tuning Strategy} We employed Low-Rank Adaptation (LoRA)~\cite{hu2022lora} to fine-tune all layers of the Gemma 3n model, while the new spatial projection layer was trained fully from scratch.
-We used LoRA parameters of rank $r=8$, $\alpha=16$, and dropout rate of $0.1$.
+\textbf{Curriculum Fine-tuning Strategy} We employed Low-Rank Adaptation (LoRA)~\cite{hu2022lora} to fine-tune all layers of the Gemma model, while the new spatial projection layer was trained from scratch.
+We used LoRA parameters of rank $r=8$, $\alpha=16$, and a dropout rate of $0.1$.

 The model was trained using a standard auto-regressive objective, minimizing the cross-entropy loss for next-token prediction on the provided QA-pair answers.
 Training was conducted on a single NVIDIA H100 GPU with a batch size of 1 and 8 gradient accumulation steps, resulting in an effective batch size of 8.
 We employed a 5-stage curriculum (2k-3k steps each) progressively introducing Tasks 1–4, as detailed in Appendix~\ref{appendix:curriculum_schedule}.
-We introduced more complex tasks in the later stages, while keeping simple tasks to avoid forgetting.
-Without the curriculum, the model struggled to learn.
-Each stage started with a learning rate of $4e^{-5}$ with linear decay to zero and no warm-up.
+We introduced more complex tasks in later stages while retaining simpler tasks to prevent catastrophic forgetting.
+Without this curriculum, the model struggled to converge.
+Each stage started with a learning rate of $4 \times 10^{-5}$ with linear decay to zero and no warm-up.